ofux/Digger-Documentation/README.md

 Disable Burst Compilation from the Burst menu.
 Restart Unity, and try digging again.
 If this fixes your issue, it means Burst is doing something wrong on your platform.
 In such case, you should report the bug to Unity.

-#### When I do some raycasts, it still detects the terrain surface on holes.
-How can I do to raycast through terrain holes?
-Until Unity releases official terrain holes feature, you have to use DiggerPhysics.Raycast method to solve this.

 #### I changed the textures of my terrain, and now caves don’t blend with terrain properly because they still use the old textures.
 Click on ‘Sync & Refresh’ button of the Digger Master inspector.